ridvanaltun/react-native-deepar/README.md

 **Change Float:**

-This method allows the user to change float parameters during runtime.
-The method requires a Game Object name, Component name, Parameter name, and a float value.
+This method allows the user to change the value of blendshape parameters during runtime.

-- `gameObject` is the name of the Game Object in the hierarchy as visible in the Studio.
-The name should be unique for the method to work properly.
-- `component` is the internal component type.
-- `parameter` is the name or the parameter to be changed, for example, the name of the blendshape on a mesh.
-The parameter must exist for the component.
-- `value` is the new value to be applied to the parameter.

 ```tsx
 import type {IChangeParamaterFloat} from 'react-native-deepar';